COMMERCIAL LAW

 Shareholders

-Generally, setting up an unregulated company requires a minimum of 1 shareholder and this shareholder may be foreign or local.
+Generally, setting up an unregulated company in Kenya requires a minimum of 1 shareholder and this shareholder may be foreign or local.
 The shareholder(s) may also be individual or corporate.
 There is no mandatory requirement to have a local shareholder for your company except in specified regulated companies e.g. certain companies regulated by the Communications Authority of Kenya.

 It is a common misconception that you need a local shareholder to register your company, however as illustrated above this is only required in specified regulated industries.